Chillahuita

 Chillahuita is a dacitic lava dome in northern Chile.
-It may have formed after the Pleistocene, although argon-argon dating on amphibole has indicated an age of 370,000 ±40,000 years.
+It may have formed after the Pleistocene, although argon-argon dating on amphibole has indicated an age of 370,000 ± 40,000 years; another age estimate is 107,800 ± 6,400 years.
 It has an altitude of about 4750 m.
 It formed in a single non-explosive eruption.

 The flow moved northward and eastward from the vent over a terrain with slopes of 3-4°.
 The flow has a surface area of 11 km2 with a flat circular surface containing flow folds.
 Steep 200 m high flanks limit the flow, which has a total volume of 4 km3.
 It is surrounded by a pumice deposit probably from the San Pedro volcano to the northwest.

-The eruption of the Chillahuita dome appears to have been controlled by local fault systems associated with the Altiplano-Puna volcanic complex, which also has geochemical similarity with Chillahuita lavas.
+The eruption of the Chillahuita dome involved the entry of andesitic magma into a pre-existent shallow reservoir.
+It appears to have been controlled by local fault systems associated with the Altiplano-Puna volcanic complex, which also has geochemical similarity with Chillahuita lavas.